 Voice problems after COVID-19

-You may have a sore throat if you have been coughing a lot.
-If you were in hospital and needed a breathing tube, this can also cause a sore throat.
+If you were in hospital and needed a breathing tube, this can affect your voice box or cause a sore throat.

-To help your voice recovery, stay hydrated by drinking plenty of water.
+To help your voice recover, stay hydrated by drinking plenty of water.

 - shouting or forcing your voice out

-- persistent, deliberate throat clearing - try drinking water or doing a single, big cough instead
+- clearing your throat too often - drink water or do one big cough instead

 - deliberately whispering - this does not 'save' your voice, it puts strain on the voice box